CADAIR-Lab/.github/profile/README.md

 # CADAIR: Cheikh Anta Diop Artificial Intelligence Research Lab
-At CADAIR AI Lab, we believe that the next leap in Artificial Intelligence will emerge from **connecting frontier science with local meaning**.
+At CADAIR AI Lab, we believe that the next leap in Artificial Intelligence (AI) will emerge from **connecting frontier science with local meaning**.
 Our work reimagines how state-of-the-art AI methods can be re-engineered to solve Africa’s most tangible challenges.
 Our team conducts applied AI research that bridges the gap between advanced machine learning theory and real-world implementation in Africa to ensure that the progress of AI becomes a shared language of empowerment.

-Our vision is to **build the foundations of low-resource Artificial Intelligence that advances fairness, inclusivity, and linguistic equity across Africa**.
+Our vision is to **build the foundations of low-resource AI that advances fairness, inclusivity, and linguistic equity across Africa**.
 We envision a future where every community; regardless of language, connectivity, or data availability; can access powerful AI systems that understand their culture, context, and voice.

 # Research Directions
 Our research targets the core foundations of low-resource AI, spanning the entire data-to-model pipeline.
 We design efficient, adaptive, and culturally aligned AI systems by focusing on the following pillars: